Chapter 6: Correction

 This will benefit so many.
 Although it may not help me find Rebekah and Sarah, it will free people that may know of them.

-When Sagen returned, he handed Jonathan baden for horses and a pass permitting him to go anywhere in the kingdom unmolested and then pulled his friend into a firm embrace.
+When Sagen returned, he handed Jonathan a purse for food, shelter and horses, and a pass permitting him to go anywhere in the kingdom unmolested.
+Then he pulled Jonathan into a firm embrace.
 “Remember, I shall do all in my power to help you.
 I hope I can count on you when I’m king.”

 “I will always be your ally, Your Highness.
 Never hesitate to call me to your side.”
 Jonathan bowed and left.